denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 This is often useful for ``static`` methods since they aren’t part of an instance that can declare the type.
 However, it is also allowed on non-``static`` methods.

+**==You can't use a class's generic type parameters in static methods or static fields.
+The class's type parameters are only in scope for instance methods and instance fields.
+For ``static`` fields and ``static`` methods, they are shared among all instances of the class, even instances of different type parameters, so obviously they cannot depend on a particular type parameter.==**

 ```java
 public class Handler {
 	public static <T> void prepare(T t) {